Victoire/WidgetButtonBundle/README.md

-#Victoire DCMS Button Bundle
+Victoire DCMS Button Bundle
 ============

+##What is the purpose of this bundle

-This bundle installs the Button Widget in your Victoire project.
+This bundle installs the *Button Widget* on your Victoire project.
 With this widget, you can set up a button anywhere on your website which can link to :

 * Internal pages